dawichi/ai-context/README.md

 ## 🔮 Future Features & Roadmap

-We have several exciting features planned to make `ai-context` even more powerful:
+We have several exciting features planned to make `ai-context-builder` even more powerful:

 -   **Advanced Glob Negation/Exclusion:** More sophisticated handling of include/exclude patterns across the entire `patterns` array (e.g., ensuring `!pattern` always subtracts from the set of files matched by preceding positive patterns).